Table of Contents

 Unfortunately, lifestyle modifications alone very rarely succeed in lowering the plasma glucose levels to our previously set goals in children.
 Regardless, children should still be encouraged to partake in moderate to vigorous physical exercise for several reasons.

 Children should be also encouraged to eat a healthier diet.
-Intake of sugar-sweetened juices and other high-calorie beverages should be limited while the intake of fruits and vegetables should be increased.
+The intake of sugar-sweetened juices and other high-calorie beverages should be limited, while the intake of fruits and vegetables should be increased.